Study of sub-GeV Dipolar Dark States at SND@LHC within Invisible Bounds on Meson Decays: Production Channels of Dark Sector

 \subsubsection{Cross-Sections and Spectra}

 We employ \texttt{FORESEE} \cite{Kling:2021fwx} to simulate the production of dark state $\chi$ from the decays of unflavored vector and pseudoscalar mesons. \texttt{FORESEE} is a package that enables us to simulate different production and decay modes of BSM states when pre-defined interactions along with geometric cuts specific to a detector are applied by the user.
 It also includes spectra of several mesons generated through the appropriate event generators in the forward region. \texttt{FORESEE} also allows us to simulate over different collision energies and have a choice of generator for certain mesons.
-We have shown a couple of examples of meson spectra obtained in Fig. \eqref{MesSpec}.
+We have shown representative examples of meson spectra obtained in Fig. \eqref{MesSpec} using \texttt{FORESEE} pre-generated spectra.
 The spectra of lighter mesons($\omega, \rho, \phi, \eta, \eta', \pi^0$) have been obtained through the \texttt{EPOS LHC} \cite{EPOSLHC} generator implemented in the \texttt{CRMC} \cite{CRMC} interface, while heavier mesons ($J/\psi, \Psi(2S), \Upsilon(nS)$) have been generated through \texttt{Pythia 8} \cite{bierlich2022comprehensive} and tuned to LHCb \cite{LHCbjpsi, LHCb2s, LHCbups} data.
+The forward meson spectra used in this analysis are subject to generator-dependent systematic uncertainties.
+These uncertainties affect the predicted dark state flux and hence, alter the resulting sensitivity rather than qualitatively modifying its characteristic properties.

 Our following study has been conducted by treating the electric and dipole moments individually.
 Eqn.\eqref{vxx} has been used to input the branching ratio of the vector mesons.
 We can apply the differential branching ratios \cite{Flare} of pseudoscalar mesons to simulate the 3-body decays into $\gamma \chi \bar{\chi}$.